LouisSart/BlockSolver/README.md

 ./build/script/three_step_solve -s0 6 -s1 13 -s2 18 "R L U D R2 L D F2 U' R' D2 L F' R2 F B R D F R' U2 L' F R2 F"

-This example will try to find a 5 corner skeleton starting with a 2x2x2 in 6 moves or fewer, followed by an F2L-1 in 13 or fewer, and a leave corner skeleton in 18 or better.
+This example will find 5 corner skeletons starting with a 2x2x2 in 6 moves or fewer, followed by an F2L-1 in 13 or fewer, and a leave corner skeleton in 18 or better.
 The given threshold at each step is the total length for all steps cumulated, e.g. -s1 13 here means 2x2x2 + F2L-1 in 13 or fewer moves.

+# Goal #

+The (not so clear) goal that I have is to make an FMC helper tool to find human-findable skeletons of all kinds.
+At first I was just hoping to get a computer implementation of a 'leave 3C solver' but it could become a 'custom solver' allowing the user to define their own methods.
+I am hoping that this program could give us amazing solutions that are humanly understandable.
+Imagine an optimal Roux, or blockino solver...

+# Limitations #

+The program is still under development, and I think there are quite a few things that can be done to make it really amazing for FMC solvers and cube enjoyers.

+### NISS ###

+For now the program doesn't understand or use NISS, which make pretty poor at finding good block solutions.
+Definitely one of the things I have to wrap my head around.

+### EO and DR ###

+Even if this program doesn't have the goal of becoming a Thistleswaithe or Kociemba solver, I'd like to combine solving blocks and solving domino (blockino solving fashion).
+As for EO it is a must have even for block FMC solvers.
+Solving EO or DR could be done at any stage of the method, so I'll have to think of a dynamic order of the steps.

+### More ###

+I have a lot of ideas for the program, which are mostly impossible because I haven't the skill to do it, but I'll put them here in case somebody feels like they could do it.
+First is parallelism.
+I'm pretty sure the computations that are run here could be made way faster with some multithreading magic.
+I don't want to make a super powerful solver, but some speed up would improve the user experience.

+Also maybe this code shouldn't do the impementation AND the application.
+I think turning buttons on and off, or adding more and more command line options isn't the way to go.
+I've thought of making it a Python library, but maybe just having input scripts to define your method and parameters is better.

 # CubieCube #
 A struct defining 4 arrays for cp, co, ep and eo